Information Bulletin: Compliance audits

 (l) require a person to produce for inspection any licence, permit, other permission, certificate or any other document issued under this Act to the person by the minister or a local government;

-Compliance audits are used by Technical Safety BC’s Compliance & Enforcement Program to assess a duty holder’s level of compliance with the Safety Standards Act and Regulations of British Columbia.
+Audits are utilized by Technical Safety BC to assess a duty holder’s level of compliance with the Safety Standards Act and Regulations of British Columbia.

-- Where an investigation or event warrants further follow-up by Technical Safety BC’s Compliance & Enforcement Program, at the discretion of Technical Safety BC
+- Where an investigation or event warrants further follow-up by Technical Safety BC.

-Factors which may lead to the initiation of a compliance audit include, but are not limited to:
+Factors which may lead to the initiation of an Audit include but are not limited to:

-- Subsequent finding of non-compliance after having been issued a compliance or enforcement tool (such as a. warning notice, compliance order, monetary penalty or discipline order);
+- Subsequent finding of non-compliance after having been issued a compliance or enforcement tool (i.e. warning notice, compliance order, monetary penalty or discipline order);

 - Failure to cooperate with an ongoing compliance and enforcement investigation;